-Here are three web browsers that I can recommend using – all of them are freely available, although Safari works best for Mac only:
+Here are three web browsers that I recommend – all of them are free, although Safari works best for Mac only:

 Moreover, the inspector tool also allows you to make adjustments to the elements.
-Subsequently, wou will see the results right away in the browser’s main screen.
+Subsequently, you will see the results right away in the browser’s main screen.

 Whichever browser you choose, don’t forget to test your websites on other popular browsers, too.
-Even though they work in a similar way, sometimes there are differences in how certain website elements are rendered in different browsers.
+Even though they work in a similar way, sometimes there are differences in how certain website elements are rendered.

 What is Git?